 All these things mean that victims should call lawyers before they call their insurance companies, at least in most cases.
 An attorney can get to work quickly to collect evidence for a future negligence case and ensure that victims get the medical treatment they need, both emergency care and later physical rehabilitation.

-For prompt assistance with a negligence case twelve months a year, contact an aggressive Chicago personal injury lawyer from Arami Law Office, because you have a limited amount of time to act.
+For prompt assistance with a negligence case twelve months a year, contact an aggressive Chicago personal injury lawyer from Arami Law, because you have a limited amount of time to act.

 How did we do?